reaganibbotson/mt-review/README.md

+This project is an attempt at a basic review site, specifically for snowboarding/skiing resorts.

+It's currently sans-backend so is rendered with dumby data.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>